amauryval/geo_tools/README.md

 * Fill holes on Polygon, MultiPolygon, and GeometryCollection
 * Convert (Multi)Polygon holes to MultiPolygons
 * Compute side buffer on LineString and MultiLineString

+## Reprojection functions

+* reproject with pyproj
+* reproject with ogr

 ## More soon !